fossgect/All-Algos/README.md

 [2.
 Algorithms you can implement](#algorithms)

-## For those are new to open source
+## For those who are new to open source

-Learning how to make the first step has always been the toughest steps in every journey.
+Learning how to make the first step has always been the toughest in every journey.
 Let this be a good start for your open source contributions.

 In GitHub, you can save your code, update them, and work on it as a team.